LunaSare/spring2023-data-science/assignments/Week4_assignment.md

   * Using this code, create a plot for the total abundance in the four forest management
   * Print the number of species and the abundance plots in a pdf using the function `pdf()` and save the files into the `figs` folder
   * Contrast the total abundance figure with the figure 2D of the original paper (see paper [here](http://onlinelibrary.wiley.com/doi/10.1002/eap.1426/full){:target="_blank"})

+  * Do not forget to commit your changes on your git console and push your changes to github (select files -> commit -> write commit -> push)

 **Expected assignment outputs**